 In establishing Fannie Mae's single-family mortgage credit risk policies and standards, Fannie Mae closely monitors changes in housing and economic conditions and the impact of those changes on the credit risk profile of Fannie Mae's existing single-family mortgage credit book of business.
 Fannie Mae regularly reviews and provides updates to its underwriting and property standards and eligibility requirements to take into consideration changing market conditions.
-The credit risk profile of Fannie Mae's single-family mortgage credit book of business is influenced by, among other things, the credit profile of the borrowers, features of the loans Fannie Mae acquires, the types of properties securing the loans, and the housing market and economy more generally.
+The credit risk profile of Fannie Mae's single-family mortgage credit book of business is influenced by, among other things, the credit profile of the borrowers, features of the loans Fannie Mae acquires, the mix of the loan products Fannie Mae acquires, the types of properties securing the loans, and the housing market and economy more generally.